weifengliu-ssslab/Benchmark_SpMV_using_CSR/README.md

 3. Build the project.

-4. Got to folder ``x64/Debug`` and run the generated executable file with an arguement (filename of the benchmark matrix in the Matrix Market format).
+4. Got to folder ``x64/Debug`` and run the generated executable file with an argument (filename of the benchmark matrix in the Matrix Market format).
 E.g. ``spmv.exe D:\matrices\filename.mtx``

 <br><hr>
 <h3>AMD platform</h3>

 - Prerequisites

-1. processor: AMD Kaveri or above,
+1. Processor: AMD Kaveri or above,

 2. OS: Ubuntu or other Linux versions,